Fall River Navigation Company

 Fall River Navigation Company was shipping company founded in Fall River, Massachusetts, in 1927, as a subsidiary of the William C. Atwater & Company.
 William C. Atwater & Company was a coal and fuel oil merchant founded on April 15, 1898, by William C. Atwater.
 The Great Fall River fire of 1928 damaged the Fall River Navigation Company building.
 Fall River Navigation Company was active in supporting the World War II effort.
 William C. Atwater & Company merged into the Pocahontas Fuel Company in 1958.

 William C. Atwater

 William C. Atwater was born on July 4, 1861, and graduated from Amherst College in 1884.
 He Became a selling agent for coal from the Pocahontas Coalfield of West Virginia, which did very well during World War I. William C. Atwater & Company also operated the subsidiary Atwcoal Transportation Company from 1935 to 1950, delivering coal on barges.
-In 1950 Atwcoal Transportation Company became the American Costal Line.
+In 1950 Atwcoal Transportation Company became the American Coastal Line.
 From 1922 to about 1934 he was active in the Pocahontas Producers Association.
 William C. Atwater's sons: William C. Atwater and Jr., John J. Atwater became active and took over the firm after his death on February 22, 1940.